 Iron comes mainly from meat, egg yolk, bread, beans, peas, spinach and parsley.

 Most of the body’s calcium depot is located in the bones, where its main function is to act as supportive tissue.
-We have to make sure to get enough calcium, since we can get fatigue failure.
+We have to make sure to get enough calcium since we can get fatigue failure.
 In women, there seems to be a correlation between absent menstrual periods and fatigue failure.
-Calcium is also important for muscle work, coagulation and acid-base regulation in the blood and for the kidneys and nerves function.
+Calcium is also important for muscle work, coagulation and acid-base regulation in the blood, the kidneys and nerves function.
 There is a certain calcium loss through sweating.
-This loss is always most at the beginning of the training, but decreases gradually.
+This loss is always most at the beginning of the training but decreases gradually.

 Calcium is mainly in dairy products and cabbage.

 Magnesium is important for the body’s energy production, heart function, bones and carbohydrate metabolism.
-It is in the bones, but is also part of several enzyme systems.
-Both nerve and muscle cells are dependent of magnesium.
+It is in the bones but is also part of several enzyme systems.
+Both nerve and muscle cells are dependent on magnesium.
 The estimated daily requirements for magnesium are 300-350 mg.
 However, when you sweat a lot, you can add 50% to this.

 Magnesium comes mainly from legumes, nuts, green vegetables (vegetables) and whole grains.